hoffjager/databases/README.md

 3. Square Enix = 17

 FURTHER DATA ANALYSIS TBC:
-	* The games each country and developer are responsible for (group by country and developer similar to above)
+	* Which games each country and developer are responsible for (group by country and developer similar to above, while listing each entry)
 	* How many games were developed by AAA, SME or Indie developers?
      * TBC - Research developers and their available resources.